Professional Context

 💡 Expert Advice & Considerations

-Don't rely solely on Perplexity for critical design decisions; instead, use it to augment your existing knowledge and simulate scenarios to validate your intuition.
+One of the worst things you can do is lean on this tool for critical design decisions; instead, use it to augment your existing knowledge and simulate scenarios to validate your intuition.

 Advanced Prompt Library